xiapin/sysak/README.md

 2) make
 3) ./out/sysak list -a

-See more info about sysAK tools at doc/
+See more info about SysAK tools at doc/